wecarsoniv/augmented-pca/README.md

 ## Funding

-This project was supported by the NIH BRAIN Initiative, award number R01 EB026937.
+This project was supported by the National Institute of Biomedical Imaging and Bioengineering and the National Institute of Mental Health through the National Institutes of Health BRAIN Initiative under Award Number R01EB026937.